NordSecurity/nordvpn-linux/test/qa/README.md

 # QA tests
-Test application by immitating user actions.
+Test application by imitating user actions.

 ## Overview
 NordVPN application QA tests are written in Python using these 3rd packages for the following reasons: